-If you’re looking for how to list references for a job (or who to list as references for a job), then you’re in the right place.
+If you’re looking for how to provide references for a job (or who to list as references for a job), then you’re in the right place.

 I’m going to walk you through everything you need to know about giving professional references for a job – on your resume, on applications, after the interview, and when recruiters ask.

 I’ll also cover the mistakes you need to avoid if you want to get hired.